Bespoke furniture from Neville Johnson has been used to maximise space in this converted loft

 When you need extra space, one option to consider is a loft conversion.
 Building up into the roof is often the most cost-effective way to extend your home, avoid building over any of your garden area and can add significant value to your property, too.

 A well-designed loft conversion with a full staircase accessed from the main hallway or landing can be made to feel as if it was always there.
 Providing care is taken to ensure that alterations to the roof are sympathetic to the architecture of the existing house, it can look as if it was part of the original design.
+Here we explain how to choose the right type of conversion, and take a look at how much each type could cost.

 Which type of conversion is best for your home?